textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 2. In the Solution Explorer, expand the SmartMeterSimulator project and double-click `MainForm.cs` to open it.
 (If the Solution Explorer is not in the upper-right corner of your Visual Studio instance, you can find it under the View menu in Visual Studio.)

-    > NOTE:  If the form does not display, it is due to the `TODO` tasks in the code.
+    > **Note**:  If the form does not display, it is due to the `TODO` tasks in the code.
 You can remove them in the following steps or simply add the following code to the `MainForm.Designer.cs` on line 260

     ```csharp
     this.txtIotHubCnString.Text = "YOUR CONNECTION STRING";